 7.3.4 The Division Chair (designee), in collaboration with the assigned administrator, shall confirm all appointments to evaluation committees.

 7.4 The committee chair is responsible for implementation of all components of the peer review process.
 A pre-evaluation conference shall be held between the peer review committee and the faculty member being evaluated by the end of the 6th week of the semester.
-See Appendix G for evaluation component deadlines.
+See Appendix G-1 through G-6 for evaluation component deadlines.
 Items to be addressed in the pre-conference will include:

 Identification of the objectives of the peer review process.